ji-zai/personal-site/content/essays/feedback.md

 That being said, I fully acknowledge that when something feels off to you, it could be because you're right and you've identified one of my delusions.
 I just ask that you try your best to express why something feels off.
 Try to translate your feeling into an explanation because that is something I can work with.

-Tend towards attacking the foundation, providing evidence / explanations, translating feelings into explanations.
+Tend towards attacking the foundation, providing evidence, translating feelings into explanations.
 The best feedback will force me to rewrite the essay.

 At the very end of your feedback, I'd appreciate hearing from you the difference in how you felt before and after you read the essay, and what questions the essay has spawned in your mind.
 You will certainly have questions / ideas pop up in your mind that I haven't had because we are different.
 I want to steal the good ones.